Paikea, Dorothy, and Katniss—Oh, My!

 It cannot be denied that females are underrepresented as main characters in the world of mainstream stories.
-Can we use the principles outlined in Discovering the Soul of Your Story to understand and fix that?
+Can we understand and fix that?
 You bet.

 The Underrepresented Majority

 It cannot be denied that females are underrepresented as main characters in the world of mainstream stories.
-A quick glance at the Oscar® nominations of the last two years (2013–2014) reveals that of the 16 films nominated for Best Picture, only two (or three, if we’re being generous) featured female main characters.
+A quick glance at the Oscar® nominations for the years 2013 and 2014, for example, reveals that of the 16 films nominated for Best Picture, only two (or three, if we’re being generous) featured female main characters.
+And the trend continues.

 The causes of this imbalance are varied, historical, cultural, and perhaps even evolutionary—and are well worth addressing in scholarly books and college curricula.
 But to make significant inroads into redirecting the tide, it is necessary to go beyond scolding and to examine what makes a story slice through natural gender biases and appeal so strongly to human universals that its theme feels gender-neutral even though the skill set of its main character is clearly influenced by her chromosomal makeup.